Saint Barthélemy: Gustavia

 Gustavia is in a U-shaped cove facing the harbour on the west.
-The coastal arm of this cove is in a peninsula while the dockyard is on the east side.
+The coastal arm of this cove is in a peninsula.
+The dockyard is on the east side.

 When the British invaded the harbour town in 1744, the town's architectural buildings were destroyed.
-Subsequently, new structures were built in the town around the harbour area and the Swedes had also further added to the architectural beauty of the town in 1785 with more buildings, when they had occupied the town.
-Earlier to their occupation, the port was known as "Carénage".
-The Swedes renamed it as Gustavia in honour of their king Gustav III.
+Subsequently, new structures were built in the town around the harbour area.
+The Swedes added to the architectural beauty of the town in 1785 with more buildings, when they had occupied the town.
+Prior to their occupation, the port was known as "Carénage".

+The Swedes renamed it as Gustavia, in honour of king Gustav III.
 It was then their prime trading center.
 The port maintained a neutral stance since the Caribbean war was on in the 18th century.
 They used it as a trading post of contraband and the city of Gustavia prospered but this prosperity was short-lived.

-These buildings also underwent further destruction during the hurricanes and also by gutting in 1852.
-However, some monuments are still intact such as the residence of the then Swedish governor, now the town hall.
-The oldest colonial structure in the town is stated to be the bell tower (now without a bell) built in 1799, as part of a church (destroyed in the past), in the southeast end of the town on Rue Du Presbytere.
+These buildings underwent further destruction during hurricanes, and also by gutting in 1852.
+Some monuments are still intact, such as the residence of the then Swedish governor, now the town hall.
+The oldest colonial structure in the town is stated to be the bell tower, now without a bell, built in 1799, as part of a now destroyed church, in the southeast end of the town on Rue Du Presbytere.
 Now, a large clock is installed in place of the bell.

-The road that runs parallel to the harbour face of the sea is called the Rue de la Republique and two other roads connect to the two arms of the U-shaped bay.
-The city has a network of roads, inherited from the Swedish period, that are laid in a grid pattern, which are either parallel or perpendicular to the three main roads that encompass the bay.
+The road that runs parallel to the harbour face of the sea, is called the Rue de la Republique.
+Two roads connect to the two arms of the U-shaped bay.
+The city has a network of roads, inherited from the Swedish period, laid in a grid pattern, which are either parallel or perpendicular to the three main roads that encompass the bay.

 Église anglicane de Gustavia

-Église anglicane de Gustavia, the Saint-Bartholomew Anglican Church, is an important religious building in the town built in 1855 with stones brought from St Eustatius.
+Église anglicane de Gustavia, the Saint-Bartholomew Anglican Church, is an important religious building in the town, built in 1855 with stones brought from St Eustatius.
 It is on one of the town's most elegant roads, called the Rue du Centenaire.
 It has a bell tower.
 A rock wall encircles the church.

 Ancien presbytère de l'église catholique de Gustavia

 Ancien presbytère de l'église catholique de Gustavia is the Catholic church built in 1822.
-This church also has a bell tower which is separated from the main church and which rings loud and clear.
+This church has a bell tower which is separated from the main church, and which rings loud and clear.